deephyper/deephyper/docs/install/local.rst

 Local
 *****

-DeepHyper installation requires ``Python>=3.7 and <3.10``.
+DeepHyper installation requires ``Python>=3.7``.
 By default, only hyperparameter search features will be installed.

 .. _local-conda-environment: